How To Read This Documentation

 }

-Update one record with PUT /:account_id/:document_id
+Update one record with PUT /:database/:document_id

 • You have to provide a valid rev in the query parameters